 The Committee conceptualizes the development of content in two main phases:

-Phase 1.
-Introduce undergraduates to the area of HF/E. Materials in the first phase of development include a list of definitions of human factors/ergonomics, links to HF/E course syllabi, textbooks that are used in classroom teaching, courses offered across psychology and engineering programs, helpful information about working in the field and making the most of internships, and links to the HFES Directory of Human Factors/Ergonomics Graduate Programs and the list of undergraduate HF/E programs.
+Materials in the first phase of development include a list of definitions of human factors/ergonomics, links to HF/E course syllabi, textbooks that are used in classroom teaching, courses offered across psychology and engineering programs, helpful information about working in the field and making the most of internships, and links to the HFES Directory of Human Factors/Ergonomics Graduate Programs and the list of undergraduate HF/E programs.

 It is the committee's hope that members will find the ERP resources useful, for example, to introduce students to HF/E, guide individuals who wish to pursue a career in HF/E, develop curricula, find useful reference materials, and enhance knowledge and skills in specific areas.
 For example, university instructors who teach undergraduate courses in psychology and engineering can use these resources to introduce HF/E to students.
-This will help in recruiting undergraduates to the field, which is a need that was identified in the 2003 E&T survey.
+This will help in recruiting undergraduates to the field, which is a need that was identified in the 2003 Education and Training survey.

-The materials provided in the ERP Web site are freely available to appropriate parties for public education and outreach.
+The materials provided in the ERP website are freely available to appropriate parties for public education and outreach.